nwoltman/srt-to-vtt-cl/README.md

 * [Windows](https://raw.githubusercontent.com/woollybogger/srt-to-vtt-cl/master/bin/Windows/srt-vtt.exe "Download the 32-bit Windows binary file")

 ## Usage

+For the most basic usage, simply put the binary file in the same directory as the .srt files you want to convert and run the converter.
+This will convert all files in that directory and save them with the .vtt extension.

+For more advanced usage, see below:

 ```
 srt-vtt [-q] [-r] [-o <string>] [-t <integer>] [--] [--version] [-h] <string>